rust-lang/book/nostarch/chapter20.md

 We get an `Ident` struct instance containing the name (identifier) of the annotated type using `ast.ident`.
 The struct in Listing 20-41 shows that when we run the `impl_hello_macro` function on the code in Listing 20-37, the `ident` we get will have the `ident` field with a value of `"Pancakes"`.
-Thus the `name` variable in Listing 20-42 will contain an `Ident` struct instance that, when printed, will be the string `"Pancakes"`, the name of the struct in Listing 20-37.
+Thus, the `name` variable in Listing 20-42 will contain an `Ident` struct instance that, when printed, will be the string `"Pancakes"`, the name of the struct in Listing 20-37.

 The `quote!` macro lets us define the Rust code that we want to return.
-The compiler expects something different to the direct result of the `quote!` macro’s execution, so we need to convert it to a `TokenStream`.
+The compiler expects something different from the direct result of the `quote!` macro’s execution, so we need to convert it to a `TokenStream`.
 We do this by calling the `into` method, which consumes this intermediate representation and returns a value of the required `TokenStream` type.

-The `quote!` macro also provides some very cool templating mechanics: we can enter `#name`, and `quote!` will replace it with the value in the variable `name`.
+The `quote!` macro also provides some very cool templating mechanics: We can enter `#name`, and `quote!` will replace it with the value in the variable `name`.
 You can even do some repetition similar to the way regular macros work.
 Check out the `quote` crate’s docs at *https://docs.rs/quote* for a thorough introduction.